Dear Fully Sighted World,

 About the Author:

-Kevin McNally is a blind musician, lawyer, traveler, communicator, and much more.
-He is contagiously upbeat and happy.
-Kevin was born with Retinitis Pigmentosa, a degenerative retinal disease.
-His mission is to shine a light on the everyday challenges, misunderstandings, and opportunities brought about by vision loss (applicable to other major life challenges as well).
-Kevin is also the President of the Lions Low Vision Centers of Connecticut and the Vice President of the Marlborough Connecticut Lions, and he frequently speaks about living a successful life with low vision and blindness.
+Kevin McNally is a blind musician, lawyer, traveler, communicator, and more—known for his contagious optimism and deep sense of purpose.
+Born with Retinitis Pigmentosa, a degenerative retinal disease, Kevin is on a mission to raise awareness about the everyday challenges, misconceptions, and unexpected opportunities that come with vision loss—insights that resonate with anyone navigating major life changes.
+As Immediate Past President of the Lions Low Vision Centers of Connecticut and Vice President of the Marlborough, Connecticut Lions, he regularly speaks on how to live a successful, fulfilling life with low vision or blindness.

 To contact Kevin directly, please send an email to: Kevin@kevinmcnally.us

-My name is Kevin McNally.
-I was diagnosed shortly after birth with a rare degenerative retinal disease called Retinitis Pigmentosa (RP).
-I also have glaucoma and early-stage cataracts.
+My name is Kevin McNally, and I was diagnosed shortly after birth with Retinitis Pigmentosa (RP) — a rare, degenerative retinal disease.
+I also live with glaucoma and early-stage cataracts.

-Contact me at Kevin@kevinmcnally.us to learn how I can help you navigate life's challenges and blessings.
+Contact me at Kevin@kevinmcnally.us to explore how I can help you navigate life’s challenges—and blessings.